Arkansas Black Hall of Fame Grants

 501(c) (3) nonprofit organizations, hospitals, public schools and government agencies are eligible to apply.
 Other organizations that do not qualify for tax-exempt status are not eligible.

-Where We’re Currently Making Grants
+Where Arkansas Black Hall of Fame is Currently Making Grants

 All geographic areas of the state are eligible to apply.